meltyourface/blank/posts/Animals-as-spirit-helpers/Creative-Menagerie-Ritual-Invoking-Animal-Spirit-Helpers/index.md

 ---
 Ritual Name: The Creative Menagerie

-Purpose: To summon the animal spirit-helpers Sparrow of Inspiration, Chameleon of Adaptation, and Bison of Endurance, for the purpose of enhancing creativity, innovation, and overcoming artistic obstacles.
+**Purpose**: To summon the animal spirit-helpers Sparrow of Inspiration, Chameleon of Adaptation, and Bison of Endurance, for the purpose of enhancing creativity, innovation, and overcoming artistic obstacles.

 ### I. Introduction to the Animal Spirit-Helpers: